kjbartel/efmappingapi/README.md

-# efmappingapi
+# Entity Framework Mapping API

-Entity Framework Mapping API
+Fork of the EntityFramework.MappingAPI project from https://efmappingapi.codeplex.com/